Aladin147/ZinApp/docs/journal.md

     - Implemented a more comprehensive typography system with additional variants
     - Added letter spacing to typography variants for more refined text styling
     - Enhanced spacing system with component-specific values for consistency
+    - Removed all showcase screens to focus on core functionality
 - **Follow-up:**
     - Implement Visual Identity enhancements (Phase 2)
     - Update Button and Card components to use new design tokens
-    - Create color showcase screen
     - Implement consistent elevation (shadows) across components
+    - Enhance Avatar component with custom styling

 ---